 Clients should review their concessional contributions and taxable income for this financial year to determine if making additional contributions is beneficial.
 Additionally, it is worth considering the potential for a carry-forward concessional contribution strategy, as discussed below.

-Starting from 1 July 2024, the concessional contributions cap will increase to \$30,000, and the Super Guarantee (SG) rate will increase to 11.5%.
+Starting from 1 July 2025 the Super Guarantee (SG) rate will increase to 12% however the concessional cap will remain the same.

 Carry-forward concessional contributions